 - Make it adaptable to your audience.

 Every kind of reader has particular typical interests.
 If you know these interests from the start, you can be sure to take them into account when preparing a plan for this specific reader.

 For this reason, make sure your plan can be changed to suit the audience reading your plan.
 However, limit these changes from one plan to another.
-It means that when you share financial projections, you should keep this data the same across the board.
+It means that you should keep this data the same across the board when you share financial projections.

 - Make an executive summary.